Body discovered inside suitcase in Indianapolis, sparking investigation

 "Officers arrived and spoke to the caller who found the suitcase," police said.
 "Homicide detectives responded and immediately began canvassing the area for witnesses."

-The remains were not of a baby, but police declined to reveal any additional detail about race, gender or approximate age of the person inside.
+The remains were not of a baby, but police declined to reveal any additional details about the race, gender or approximate age of the victim.